Dear Interested Future Dietetic Intern:

-- You must first be accepted as a student to the University of Texas Health Science Center, School of Public Health (UTSPH) to apply to the UTSPH Dietetic Internship.
-Application to the UTSPH is through SOPHAS.org (Schools of Public Health Application Service).
-Please see the UTSPH Office of Student Affairs How to Apply website for application requirements:
+- You must first be accepted as a student to The University of Texas Health Science Center (UTHealth) School of Public Health to apply to the UTHealth School of Public Health Dietetic Internship.
+Application to UTHealth is through SOPHAS.org (Schools of Public Health Application Service).
+Please see the UTHealth Office of Student Affairs How to Apply website for application requirements:

 - The DICAS fee is $40 for the first application submitted and $20 for each additional application.